arangodb/spring-boot-starter/demo/README.md

 System.out.println(String.format("There are %s characters still alive", alive));
 ```

-## removeBy
+### removeBy

 The last example for derived queries is `removeBy`.
-Here, we remove all characters except those whose surname is ‘Stark'
+Here, remove all characters
-and who are still alive.
+except those whose surname is 'Stark' and who are still alive.

 `CharacterRepository`: